tc39/proposal-regexp-unicode-property-escapes/README.md

 ## Status

-This proposal is in stage 3 of [the TC39 process](https://tc39.github.io/process-document/).
+This proposal is at stage 4 of [the TC39 process](https://tc39.github.io/process-document/) and is scheduled to be included in ES2018.

 ## Motivation